GCSAA/Golf Digest Environmental Leaders in Golf Awards

 - Recognition at the Golf Industry Show

-- An invitation for the winner's employer to attend the recognition activities at the Golf Industry Show
+- An invitation for the Overall, National and International winners' employers to attend the recognition activities at the Golf Industry Show

 - A personalized trophy or certificate of achievement